dangnq2501/AntiVietGov-Classification/README.md

 * Custom layout
   - With this feature, users cantailor their dashboard experience according to their unique preferences and priorities.
 * Data Statistics
-  - When users record their upcoming tasks, the virtual assistant will automatically distribute the user's tasks into sections according to the P.A.R.A structure.
+  - Users can use the sidebar to plot any type of charts to visualize data statistics.
 * Demo of the best GRU Model with an Input
-  - By using users' personal data, the assistant can provide useful recommendations for users.
-  - Exercises recommendations: Providing user with manys work out that can be filtered to fit with user
-  - Diet recommendation: Check health of user according meal, workout frequency and give strategy and healthy recipes for user
+  - Experience the power of our cutting-edge GRU (Gated Recurrent Unit) model firsthand with our interactive demo feature.
+Our GRU model is meticulously trained on vast datasets to provide accurate and insightful classifications, enabling users to gain valuable insights from their text inputs.
+  - After inputting their text, users simply press the "Predict" button, initiating our GRU model's classification process.
+  - The output includes not only the predicted classification (rebellious or not) but also a corresponding probability score, providing users with valuable insights into the model's confidence level.
 * 3D Visualization with T-SNE and PCA
-  - The created feature acts as an effective assistant for users with the ability to give accurate answers and perform assigned tasks.
+  - Immerse yourself in an interactive 3D environment, where each data point is represented as a distinct marker in the visual space.
+  - Users can navigate freely through the visualization, zooming in on specific clusters or regions of interest for closer examination, examining each clusters.

 ## Meet the Team
-- Nguyễn Quý Đang 22022500
+- Nguyễn Quý Đang - 22022500 - UET
-- Nguyễn Nhật Minh 22022503
+- Nguyễn Nhật Minh - 22022503 - UET
-- Đỗ Minh Nhật 22022537
+- Đỗ Minh Nhật - 22022537 - UET
-- Vũ Vân Long 22022501
+- Vũ Vân Long - 22022501 - UET